Subscription Blogs

 • Price Increase Notification

-1. Pricing: Product catalog needs to configured as the first step for rating/billing any product/service.
+1. Pricing: Product catalog needs to be configured as the first step for rating/billing any product/service.

-3. Rating: For services with usage charging, events are rated based on different event attributes like volume, duration etc. Recurring charges are also applied by this module based on product cadence/frequecy.
+3. Rating: For services with usage charging, events are rated based on different event attributes like volume, duration, etc. Recurring charges are also applied based on product cadence/frequency.

 4. Billing & Invoicing: Customer is billed on the billing Day of Month.
-Invoice is generated and send based on customer preferred notification method.
+Invoice is generated and sent based on the customer's preferred notification method.

-5. Payment & Adjustments: After billing, payments are posted automatically if customer payment method is electronic.
-Otherwise customer initiats payment through different channels.
+5. Payment & Adjustments: After billing, payments are posted automatically if the customer's payment method is electronic.
+Otherwise, the customer initiates payment through different channels.

-6. Collections/Dunning: For outstanding bills post due date, collection activities are initiated by system.
-System follows the Business rules configured for collections.
+6. Collections/Dunning: For outstanding bills past due date, collection activities are initiated by system following configured business rules.

 7. Accounting/Journaling: Revenue Recognition is done based on the Journal Run.
 Reports are generated based on different revenue types like Earned/Unearned revenue.

-8. Integrations with upstream/downstream: Billing system integrates with CRM (upstream) for any subscription/account related changes.
-Also reports are send to ERP (downstream) systems from Billing.
+8. Integrations: Billing system integrates with CRM (upstream) for subscription/account changes and sends reports to ERP (downstream) systems.

 The following diagram highlights the 5-step model of Revenue Recognition in ASC 606:

-Revenue Recognition and reporting is one of the most important process which explains the Financial health of a company.
-This helps analysts and investors access the company's peformance over a certain period.
-In order to standardize processes around revenue recognition, a five-step framework for recognizing revenue is relevant under both GAAP (Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards).
+Revenue Recognition and reporting is one of the most important processes, as it explains the financial health of a company.
+In order to standardize processes around revenue recognition, a five-step framework for recognizing revenue is relevant under both GAAP and IFRS.

-The GAAP core principle for revenue recognition is that companies should recognize revenue when the revenue is "earned" i.e. goods or services are transferred to customers.
-This is implemented through a five-step process:
+The GAAP core principle: companies should recognize revenue when goods or services are transferred to customers, through a five-step process:

 1. Identify the contract with a customer.